-French macarons are one of the trickiest cookies out there!
+French macarons are one of the trickiest French Recipes in my opinion!
 They can really drive you mad, trying to perfect the technique.
 For a quick primer, you should watch my YouTube Video for How to Make a Foolproof French Macaron.

-While there are some foolproof methods I highly recommend, there are also a few key products that I think help ensure success.
-Here are my top favorite items that will help you achieve the best results!
-(These links go to Amazon where I am an affiliate)
+While there are some tips and tricks I highly recommend, there are also a few key products that I think help ensure success.

-And if you still don’t succeed, not to worry, these cookies are finicky!
+And if you still don't succeed, not to worry, these cookies are finicky!
 And they just take some practice.
-But you can also check my troubleshooting guide for my tips and tricks!
+But you can also check my French Macaron troubleshooting guide for my tips and tricks!

-Cream of tartar can be hard to find outside the US, but for macarons it’s worth buying it online.
+Cream of tartar can be hard to find outside the US, but for macarons, it’s worth buying it online.
 The acid in the powder actually acts to stabilize your egg whites.
 This will prevent them from deflating while folding in the dry ingredients.
 If you have ever ended up with runny batter while piping out your macarons, it’s usually because your egg whites were not stable and deflated during the mixing stage.
-A ¼- ½ tsp of cream of tartar added to your egg whites during the whipping stage will ensure your whites stay intact and don’t loose their volume.
+A ¼- ½ tsp of cream of tartar added to your egg whites during the whipping stage will ensure your whites stay intact and don’t lose their volume.

 I get a lot of questions about whether almond flour and almond meal is the same thing.
 Yes it is.
 And yes it is critical for a successful French macaron.
 It cannot be skipped or replaced with all-purpose flour.
 Macarons need the almond flour to obtain the right texture and consistency.
 There are a lot of almond flours to choose from, but for me Bob’s Red Mill is the best.
 This a finely ground almond flour that will provide the light and delicate texture traditional macarons are so famous for.